 Wait during peak hour weekends can be anything from 45 minutes and beyond.
 Don’t go away too far off because you won’t want uncle to shout your numbers repeatedly.
 Paiseh, can?

 Portion is good for its price, especially when this is in an air-conditioned eateries.

 And they take pride in presenting the ingredients neatly.
-Look at how they ‘design’ the black sauce on the plate.
+Look at how they ‘design’ the black sauce on the plate with a swoosh.